QHose/qlik-cloud-jwt-lambda-example/README.md

 # Automatic configuration of the tenant

-Code parts below taken from [qlik.dev](https://qlik.dev/tutorials/configure-a-tenant)
+Code parts below taken from [qlik.dev](https://qlik.dev/tutorials/configure-a-tenant).
+After you started your server with `node server.js` go to `https://localhost:3000/setup` this will trigger the API calls to connect to your tenant specified in the `.env` file.

 If you like this tool can automatically
 - Enable auto creation of groups if the user logs in (you need this because you first have to login with the user and his groups, before you can assign a group to a space)